-Preliminary Transportation Concurrency
+Preliminary Concurrency

 The closest concurrency management segment to the subject property is SR 405 (South), between SR-50 and Fox Lake Road, which has a Maximum Acceptable Volume (MAV) of 18,590 trips per day, a Level of Service (LOS) of D, and currently operates at 100.97% of capacity daily.
-The maximum development potential from the proposed rezoning does increase the percentage of MAV utilization by 8.01%.
-The corridor is anticipated to continue to operate at 108.98% of capacity daily (LOS E).
-The proposal has the potential to increase the deficiency in LOS.
+It is anticipated that there will be no net increase in the number of trips.
+The applicant's submitted concept plan identifies that the proposed transfer station is a 100 foot by 150 foot building envelope which equates to 15,000 square feet of building space and may contain multiple levels for interior floor operations.
+If fully developed, the corridor is anticipated to continue to operate at 108.98% of capacity daily (LOS E).